Elevating Lives 2018

 Don’t miss this opportunity to hear from recognized experts who bring both external and internal insights and real life practices for hiring and retention.

 Maureen Alphonse-Charles, Managing Director at Koya Leadership Partners, will moderate a panel that will include:

 - Kim Dukes, Managing Director and Co-Founder, DSP Executive Search

 - Zena Lum, Senior Consultant, Lois L. Lindauer Searches

-- David Margolius, Head of Retail, Shawmut Design and Construction
+- David Margolius, Vice President of Retail, Shawmut Design and Construction

-- Bob Selle, Chief Human Resource Officer, Ocean State Job Lots
+- Bob Selle, Chief Human Resource Officer, Ocean State Job Lot

 Managing Director, Koya Leadership Partners